irrwahn/motd/README.md

 ## Installation

-Put the binary wherever you see fit.
+Put the motd binary wherever you see fit.
 Running `motd -h` displays a short help text that will give you an idea of how to invoke it and where to place the quotes file.
 Enjoy!

+The experimental gotd server allows to fetch a motto over TCP or UDP simply by connecting to the configured port (1717 by default).
+Running `gotd -h` shows a short help message outlining the available command line options.

 ## License